R-Group-Devs/Lazy-Minting-Interface-API/README.md

 # Magic-Mint-API
-API for handling off-chain data
+API for handling off-chain data for the lazyminting to specific addresses interface